ctranstrum/chuck/BUILD.md

 However, the minimum order at JLC is 5 copies, so you'll likely end up with 4 extra PCBs.
-I don't really have any advice for what to do with the extras, but you maybe you could give one to a friend!
+I don't really have any advice for what to do with the extras, but you maybe could give one to a friend!

 A few items that you may want to customize:

-- the color of the board; I printed mine in black, but whatever color you pick, the edges of the PCB will still be a little greenish
+- the color of the board; I printed mine in red, but whatever color you pick, the edges of the PCB will still be a little greenish
-- you can choose to hide the JLC order number, or place it on the board where I've included the required order number string
+- I also chose to hide the JLC order number, to give the board a cleaner look
 - HASL can be lead-free if you are also using lead-free solder, or you can splurge for ENIG, but it's definitely not required

 ## Good luck